Claim-Dissector: An Interpretable Fact-Checking System with Joint Re-ranking and Veracity Prediction: Related Work

 \section{Related Work}

 \begin{description}[style=unboxed,leftmargin=0em,listparindent=\parindent] \parskip{0em} \item[Datasets.]
 Previous work in supervised open-domain fact-checking often focused on large datasets with evidence available in Wikipedia such as FEVER \cite{thorne-etal-2018-fever}, FEVER-KILT \cite{petroni-etal-2021-kilt}, FAVIQ \cite{park-etal-2022-faviq}, HoVer \cite{jiang-etal-2020-hover} or TabFact \cite{2019TabFactA}.
-We follow this line of work and selected FEVER because of its sentence-level annotation, 3 levels of veracity (into S/R/NEI classes) and controlled way of construction --- verification should not require world knowledge, everything should be grounded on trusted, objective and factual evidence from Wikipedia.
-In future revisions, we plan to also validate our approach on HoVer.
+We follow this line of work and selected FEVER because of its sentence-level annotation, 3 levels of veracity (into S/R/NEI classes), and controlled way of construction --- verification should not require world knowledge, everything should be grounded on trusted, objective, and factual evidence from Wikipedia.

-\item[Open-Domain Fact-Checking (ODFC)] Unlike this work, most of the previous work includes 3-stage systems which retrieve evidence, rerank each document independently, and then make a veracity decision from top-$K$ documents \cite{thorne-etal-2018-fever,nie2019combining, zhong-etal-2020-reasoning}.
+\item[Open-Domain Fact-Checking (ODFC)] Unlike this work, most of the previous work includes 3-stage systems that retrieve evidence, rerank each document independently, and then make a veracity decision from top-$k$ documents \cite{thorne-etal-2018-fever,nie2019combining, zhong-etal-2020-reasoning}.

-\citet{jiang-etal-2021-exploring-listwise} particularly distinguished the line of work which aggregates final decision from independently computed per-sentence veracity probabilities \cite[\textit{inter alia}]{zhou-etal-2019-gear,soleimani2020bert,pradeep2021vera} and the line of work where the top-relevant sentences are judged together to compute the final veracity probability \cite[\textit{inter alia}]{stammbach-neumann-2019-team, pradeep-etal-2021-scientific}. \citet{jiang-etal-2021-exploring-listwise} compares similar system against these two assumptions, showing that joint judgement of relevant evidence is crucial when computing final veracity.
-We stress that our system falls into joint judgement category.
-Although the relevance is computed per-sentence, these probabilities along with linear combination coefficients are computed jointly, with model conditioned on hundreds of input sentences.
+\citet{jiang-etal-2021-exploring-listwise} particularly distinguished the line of work which aggregates the final decision from independently computed per-sentence veracity probabilities \cite[\textit{inter alia}]{zhou-etal-2019-gear,soleimani2020bert,pradeep2021vera} and the line of work where the top-relevant sentences are judged together to compute the final veracity probability \cite[\textit{inter alia}]{stammbach-neumann-2019-team, pradeep-etal-2021-scientific}. \citet{jiang-etal-2021-exploring-listwise} compares similar system against these two assumptions, showing that joint judgment of relevant evidence is crucial when computing final veracity.
+We stress that our system falls into joint judgment category.
+Although relevance is computed per sentence, these probabilities along with linear combination coefficients are computed jointly, with the model conditioned on hundreds of input sentences.